Emmotes/ic_spoilers/docs/shadowheart.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Invoke Duplicity**
-> Shadowheart creates an illusory duplicate of herself which hides in the formation and applies Twilight Trickery and Light in the Dark to Champions relative to itself with half the range as normal.
+> Shadowheart creates an Illusory Duplicate of herself which hides in the formation and applies Twilight Trickery and Light in the Dark to Champions relative to itself with half the range as normal.
 The duplicate positions itself in the same formation slot as the Champion in the formation with the highest DEX score.
 Ties go to the Champion in the highest bench seat.
+>
+> - Target:
+> - Twilight Trickery Damage Buff: 0%
+> - Light In The Dark Heal Amount: 0.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>